ClintLalonde.net

 Adding audio to your website, blog or online course is pretty easy to do these days.
 Long gone are the days when we would force students to download and install proprietary players like Real Player or Quicktime.
 With the ubiquity of Flash and JavaScript, and mp3 we now have more options for delivering audio on the web than ever before.

 Here are 4 audio players that I have been working with recently while redeveloping a French language course.
 All of these players support mp3 and are built using JavaScript and Flash.
 2 of the players (Playtagger and Yahoo Media Player) only require a single line of code to get working on a page.
-The other 2 (Wordpress Audio Plugin and the JW FLV Player) are more complicated, but much more feature rich.
+The other 2 (WordPress Audio Plugin and the JW FLV Player) are more complicated, but much more feature rich.
 All will do the job of playing audio without requiring a software download or install by students and all worked when I tested them in D2L.

 The links to the demo of each player will open in a new window since I didn’t want to have multiple players competing with each other on the same mp3 files.